It doesn’t matter the time of year, I am always creating fun salads. This Fall Harvest Salad with Sweet Onion Dressing just might be my favorite.

-You might remember the onion jam recipe that I shared with you this past summer.
-I make my onion jam for burgers, sandwiches, appetizers, it is wonderful on so many things.
+You might remember the onion jam recipe that I shared with you last summer.
+I make my onion jam for burgers, sandwiches, and appetizers.
+It is wonderful for so many things.
 If you missed the post with the onion jam and compound butter recipes, you can find it here.

 I decided to use my onion jam recipe as the base for the sweet onion vinaigrette.
 It is really, really simple.
-Beware, the onion jam can be addicting.
+Just beware as the onion jam can be addicting.
 Can you imagine onion jam on top of meatloaf or pork chops, folded into mashed potatoes?
 Oh my gosh, just thinking about the possibilities is making me hungry!

 One of the reasons that cooking for a crowd is not intimidating to me is that I bought and devoured a cookbook years ago called Ratio.
 I even did a blog post about the Ratio cookbook and how once you figure out the “ratios” you can easily create your own recipes.